Introduction to ScriptX.Services

 ScriptX.Services is for use within web applications within any browser.
 The use of ScriptX.Services provides scripted control of a printing experience within the browser including allowing a choice of the output printer, orientation, page header and footers etc and the initiation of printing.

-ScriptX.Services is our evolution to providing developers with the tools for ensuring the consistent formatting and appearance of printed output regardless of the users device or modern browser.
+ScriptX.Services provides developers with the tools for ensuring the consistent formatting and appearance of printed output regardless of the users device or modern browser.

 This is the output from our cloud service `printing` using a print to PDF print driver.